-Diagnosing Mouth Rot
+Diagnosing Mouth Rot in Snakes

-To diagnose the type of infection, a cytology and/or culture of the mouth discharge may be collected.
-A cytology will confirm the presence of bacteria or fungus as well as blood, while a culture will determine what kind of bacteria or fungus is present.
+To diagnose the type of infection your snake may have cytology and/or a culture of the mouth discharge may be collected.
+Cytology will confirm the presence of bacteria or fungus as well as blood, while a culture will determine what kind of bacteria or fungus is present.
 Since so many different types of bacteria and fungus can cause mouth rot, a culture may be necessary to have completed prior to prescribing medications for treatment.

-If the cause of the mouth rot is known, you will need to correct the potential husbandry or environmental issues.
-Additionally, UVB lighting and vitamin supplementation may be recommended to aid in healing and removal of bedding that could potentially stick to the mouth sores will help keep the wounds clean.
+If the cause of the mouth rot is known, you may then need to correct potential care or environmental issues.
+Additionally, UVB lighting and vitamin supplementation may be recommended to aid in healing, and removal of bedding that could potentially stick to the mouth sores will help keep the wounds clean.

 How to Prevent Mouth Rot

 Mustafa S, Popova T. Enterobacter agglomerans - a cause of stomatitis in a snake.
 Tradition and Modernity in Veterinary Medicine.
-2017;2(1):39-44.
+2017;2(1):39-44